 Sorry, you must log in to save an item.

-Oh, dry skin, what can we say about you that hasn’t been said already?
 When your skin is dry, it can put a damper on your entire day.
-(Ugh, seriously, is everyone staring at you?)
-And whether you have dry skin all year-round or it’s something that pops up in the colder, winter months, dry skin isn’t always the easiest to care for.
-For starters, how often should you really use a facial cleanser?
-And should you switch to a heavier moisturizer?
+And whether you have dry skin all-year-round or it’s something that pops up in the colder, winter months, dry skin isn’t always the easiest to care for.
+For starters, you may be wondering how often you should really use a facial cleanser and if you should switch to a heavier moisturizer.
 When it comes to dry skin, the questions can truly seem endless.
-It turns out that certain skin care steps (like exfoliating too frequently or taking showers that are a tad too-hot) could actually be contributing to your dry skin.
-Whoa!
-Have dry skin and not sure where to start?
-Luckily for you, we’re letting you in on exactly how to create a skin care routine for dry skin.
-It’s time to follow our lead!
+It turns out that certain skin care steps (like exfoliating too frequently or taking showers that are a tad too hot) could actually be contributing to your dry skin.
+If you’ve been questioning how to get rid of dry skin, we’re letting you in on exactly how to create a skin care routine for dry skin.
 Hydration, here you come.

-Think you don’t have to exfoliate when you have dry skin?
-Think again!
-While it’s not a good idea to overdo it, exfoliating at least once or twice a week can be beneficial, since it can help to slough dead skin cells that have built up on your skin’s surface.
-The solution: Start by using a gentle exfoliating face wash once or twice a week to see how your skin responds before you determine whether or not you can exfoliate more frequently.
-In need of an exfoliator?
+If you think you don’t have to exfoliate when you have dry skin, think again.
+While it’s not a good idea to overdo it, exfoliating at least once or twice a week can be beneficial since it can help to slough dead skin cells that have built up on your skin’s surface.
+The solution: Start by using a gentle exfoliating face wash once or twice a week and see how your skin responds before you determine whether or not you can exfoliate more frequently.

-Have your pick from the L’Oréal Paris Pure-Sugar Nourish & Soften Scrub, the L’Oréal Paris Pure-Sugar Smooth & Glow Scrub, or L’Oréal Paris Pure-Sugar Purify & Unclog Scrub.
-To use, smooth a small amount of your face scrub of choice with dry fingers onto clean, dry skin.
+If you need an exfoliator recommendation, have your pick from the L’Oréal Paris Pure-Sugar Nourish & Soften Cocoa Scrub, L’Oréal Paris Pure-Sugar Smooth & Glow Grapeseed Scrub or the L’Oréal Paris Pure-Sugar Resurface & Energize Kona Coffee Scrub.
+To use either one, smooth a small amount onto clean, dry skin with dry fingers.
 Massage the face scrub over your face with wet fingers, then rinse off with lukewarm water.